 If the person you are looking for could possibly be in another county jail you will want to check our Wyoming county jail guide: List of all jails in Wyoming

 A mugshot, also known as a intake photograph, is the photograph that the jail takes when you are processed at the jail intake.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and booking number will be in the photos, and they are on file at the jail.

 Mugshots of inmates can be seen online, or you can view them at the Platte County Detention Center.
 When you search for mugshots on the website you have to input their name, and an arrest date, if you have one.

 Want to have your mugshot erased from the Platte County Detention Center website?
 This may not be possible, since the mugshot is a public record.
 To get your mugshot removed you will need to file a Petition to Expunge with the court.
 This means that your arrest record would be sealed, so no one will be able to access them.
 Unfortunately, this happens very rarely.